jacksarick/jacksarick.github.io/index.md

-#a note pinned to my mailbox
+# a note pinned to my mailbox
+## welcome to my corner of cyberspace

 hi there, i'm Jack. you may know me. you may not. i spend my time Reading, working as a wilderness EMT, and going to school for Philosophy and emergency medicine.